17 Customer Service Goals to Aim for in 2023

 Your staff is also a huge repository of knowledge about your clients and the way your customer service strategy works (or doesn’t).
 Since they’re on the front lines, they have more experience, and their insights are crucial to finding new ways to improve your customer service.

 Customers are becoming more conscious about how companies store and use collected data. and less willing to share what isn’t absolutely necessary for an organization to store.

-Research shows that approximately 40% of consumers will be able to trick behavior tracking metrics by 2024 to intentionally devalue the personal data collected on them, making it more difficult for companies to monetize.
+Research shows that approximately 40% of consumers will be able to trick behavior-tracking metrics by 2024 to intentionally devalue the personal data collected on them, making it more difficult for companies to monetize.

-To address customers’ growing concern and lack of trust, it’s important that your company is always transparent and highly informative about why and how you store customers’ data.
+To address customers’ growing concerns and lack of trust, it’s important that your company is always transparent and highly informative about why and how you store customers’ data.
 You can only make customers stay with your business if they trust you.